Skip to content

 What is an Employee Code of Conduct?

-Often referred to more casually as an employee handbook, the employee code of conduct, by definition, is a written, formal document that outlines how employees within an organization are expected to behave.
+The employee code of conduct, often referred to as an employee handbook, is a written, formal document that outlines how employees within an organization are expected to behave.
 Its purpose is to establish how the values of a company dictate these behavioral expectations.

-An employee code of conduct is important because it establishes what business conduct is acceptable and what behavior isn’t tolerated.
-It helps to create a culture where employees know what they can do and what they cannot do in their workplace setting.
-While it can be created by a third-party, such as an industry association, most internal employee codes of conduct are developed by the human resources department of an organization with the guidance of the employer and other management.
+While a company code of conduct can be created by a third-party, such as an industry association, most internal employee codes of conduct are developed by the human resources department of an organization with the guidance of the employer and other management.

 Code of conduct or code of ethics?